 Get your Kundali Report Now by Renowned Astrologers in just $ 9/-

 Get Complete Kundali Report

 Ekadashi Vrat (fast) is one of the most significant rituals observed as per the Hindu Calendar.
 The word ‘Ekadashi’ has its roots in Sanskrit language, which means ‘Eleven’ and corresponds to the 11th day of every fortnight in Hindu Lunar Calendar.
-There are two Ekadashis falling every month, namely Shukla Paksha (those taking place during the waxing phase of the moon) and Krishna Paksha (the ones falling during the waning phase of the moon).
-You can check the Ekadashi dates.
+Every month two Ekadashi Tithis are observed, each in Shukla Paksha and Krishna Paksha.

 List of Ekadashi Vrat 2020

 Check the most popular pujas of all time

 Ekadashi is also known as “Hari Vasara” and “Hari din”.
 The importance of Ekadashi Vrata finds mention in the sacred texts of Skanda Purana and Padma Purana.
 Ekadashi is observed by both Vaishnavas and the Non-Vaishnava community.
 Devotees who keep this fast refrain from consuming cereals, wheat, spices and most vegetables.
 The preparation for the vrata begins on Dashami (10th day), or the day before Ekadashi.

 This day is dedicated to worshipping Lord Vishnu.
 Prayers and mantras are chanted, and puja offered in praise of Lord Vishnu to invoke his blessings for all-round prosperity.
 Bath as a ritual is taken by the devotees on Dashami in the morning.
 Devotees can also sing Aartis, narrate Ekadashi Vrata Katha (Ekadashi story) and give spiritual sermons after sunset on Ekadashi.